redpesk-core/afb-app-manager/doc/writing-config.xml.md

 The value is a space separated list of binding's names that the binding needs.

-### feature name="urn:AGL:required-permissions"

-List of the permissions required by the widget.

-Each required permission must be explicited using a <param> entry.

-#### param name=[required permission name]

-The value is either:

-- required: the permission is mandatorily needed except if the feature isn't required (required="false") and in that case it is optional.
-- optional: the permission is optional

 ### feature name="urn:AGL:defined-permissions"

 Each required permission must be explicited using a <param> entry.

 #### param name=[defined permission name]

-The value is the level of the defined permission:
+The value is the level of the defined permission.
+Standard levels are:

-- system:
+- system
-- platform:
+- platform
 - partner
-- public:
+- public

+This level defines the level of accreditation required to get the given permission.
+The accreditions are given by signatures of widgets.